 Giving Brings a Blessing to the Giver

-It is true that God blesses givers.
-As we’ll see in a minute, scripture does mention these rewards.
+It is true that God blesses givers and scripture teaches us about these rewards.
 We need to acknowledge that the desire we have for incentives and rewards is not sinful, but rather, something God has placed inside each of us.
 Denying that desire is not an act of righteousness.
 Instead, we’re simply fighting against God’s own design.
 It is good for us to want to earn the rewards God promised just as it is good for our children to want to earn the rewards we offer them for obeying us.
-The blessings mentioned in the Bible are God’s way of incenting and rewarding us to be obedient.
+The blessings mentioned in the Bible are God’s way of motivating and rewarding our obedience.
+For more on this topic, you can read the article “Is It Wrong to Want Eternal Rewards?”
 Here is a small sampling of verses that address the idea of rewards in general:

 The following verses more specifically address the idea of God blessing the giver: